dchack/node-for-upload/README.md

-so we may upload resource repeatability. as a developer, time is code! so I make this project for some people who want to upload resource and is incapable of linux cammand. we can build a web project for Operations team to upload for themself.
+so we may upload resource repeatability. as a developer, time is code! so I make this project for some people who want to upload resource and is incapable of linux cammand. we can build a web project for Operations team to upload for themselves.

 use node.js to upload a file to server.